salsabeel2006/salsabeel2006/README.md

 - 🎓 Bachelor of Computer Science student (2025 – 2028) at **University of Wollongong in Dubai (UOWD)**
 - 📍 Based in Abu Dhabi, UAE
-- 💻 Comfortable across the stack — from client-side UI to backend data handling and debugging
+- 💻 Comfortable working across the stack — from frontend development and client-side interactivity to backend data handling, databases, and debugging
-- 🌱 Currently deepening my C++ / OOP fundamentals: polymorphism, inheritance, templates, smart pointers
+- 🛠️ Experienced with C++, Python, JavaScript, SQL, Node.js, MySQL, and modern web technologies
 - 🗣️ English (Fluent) · Arabic (Fluent) · Spanish (Beginner)
-- ⚡ Fun fact: I built my own Pomodoro-timer study planner to survive my own coursework deadlines

 ---